How Much Does Bathtub Refinishing Cost? (2024 Guide)

 Bathtub refinishing is relatively affordable, but here are a few additional ways to save.

-Homeowners can save big on a bathroom remodel by refinishing their old bathtub instead of replacing it.
-While bathtub refinishing costs vary by the tub’s type and condition, it almost always costs less than buying and installing a new bathtub—often by thousands of dollars.
+You can save a significant amount of money on your bathroom remodeling project by opting to refinish your old bathtub instead of replacing it.
+Although the cost of bathtub refinishing may vary depending on the type and condition of the tub, it’s almost always cheaper than buying and installing a new bathtub, often by thousands of dollars.

 FAQ About Bathtub Refinishing